XcooBee/xcoobee-php-sdk/API.md

 - status 400 if error

-## registerConsents([filename, targets, reference, campaignId, config]) {#register-consents}
+## registerConsents([filename, targets, reference, campaignId, config])

 Generally register/save consents that you received outside of XcooBee.

 a) You may have already a list of consents that you have obtained from user but wish to use XcooBee as a system of record so you can manage them through XcooBee.
 b) Or, you would like for XcooBee to verify the consent that you have in your corporate system.

 You can upload a list of emails for your campaign and, if your campaign is setup for it,  XcooBee will validate the consent for you with the users.